tkocou/new_JS8msg/README.md

     Within JS8msg directory, the JS8msg V2 program will create the support directories of Doc (for documentation), HtmlTemplates (to hold the ICS forms), Local (for misc. items), Messages (to hold outgoing and incoming messages) and Tmp (for temporary files)

     For Windows, the executable will be installed as was previously.
-For Linux, there will be an appimage.
-The appimage will need the executable property enabled and be located where the program can be found via the shell PATH variable (like ~/bin as an example).
+    For Linux, there will be an executable file called "js8msg2".
+The js8msg2 will need the executable property enabled and be located where js8msg2 can be found via the shell PATH variable (like ~/bin as an example).